linuxforphp/flare-smart-contracts/README.md

 ## FTSO system

-Enables users to supply USD prices for fAsset's price feeds.
-The FTSO determines the vote power of each address by calling vote power API on the token contract.
-Each fAsset's price feeds are handled by a separate FTSO contract.
+Enables price providers to supply USD prices for a list of assets.
+The FTSO determines the vote power (weight) of each address by calling vote power API on the token contract.
+Each asset price feed is handled by a separate FTSO contract.
 All FTSO contracts are managed by FTSO Manager contract.
 See further information for details [here](docs/specs/FTSOManagerAndRewardManagerCodeFlows.md).

 ## Reward contracts

 Enable claiming of FLR rewards.
 Users will be eligible to claim tokens through the following methods:
 - by supplying FTSO price feeds ([FTSO Reward manager](contract/ftso/implementation/FtsoRewardManager.sol)),
-- being validators and providing external chain data (to be implemented),
+- Providing external chain data (data availability proofs)
-- by acting as agents in fAsset system (to be implemented).

 ## Inflation